 One of the most successful Science Olympiad programs in the history of Minnesota competition, our Science Olympiad teams have won six State Championships, finished in the top ten twenty six out of twenty seven years, and been crowned Lake Conference Champions twelve times.

 Student Council continues to sponsor a variety of activities relating to student life at Apple Valley High School.
 The annual Homecoming dance is the highlight in the fall.
 Additionally, we sponsor the Coronation Ceremony, Powder Puff Football, and a Spirit Week filled with additional Homecoming events.
 However, Student Council is also involved in numerous community service projects throughout the year.
 In the spring, we organize a large school-wide blood drive, which is hosted by the American Red Cross.
 Further, Student Council also sponsors school activities throughout the year, such as holiday decorating and the annual Dodgeball tournament.
 We also continue to financially assist students each spring who cannot afford to attend the AVHS Prom.
 Student Council takes pride in helping to establish a positive and fun learning culture at AVHS filled with school spirit.
-If you would like more information, please contact Activity Advisors Mr. Travis Laurent or Mr. Kalin Laurent.
+If you would like more information, please contact Activity Advisors Ms. Michelle Blodgett, Ms. Nichole Christensen or Mr. Reid Larsen.

 The student yearbook staff works hard to give an accurate portrayal of all that our school has to offer.
 We create a book that not only records, but also celebrates all of our highlights through the past school year.